quicwg/base-drafts/draft-ietf-quic-http.md

 ### Request Cancellation

-Either client or server can cancel requests by closing the stream (QUIC RST_STREAM or STOP_SENDING frames, as appropriate) with an error type of HTTP_REQUEST_CANCELLED ({{http-error-codes}}).
+Either client or server can cancel requests by aborting the stream (QUIC RST_STREAM or STOP_SENDING frames, as appropriate) with an error code of HTTP_REQUEST_CANCELLED ({{http-error-codes}}).
 When the client cancels a request or response, it indicates that the response is no longer of interest.
+Clients SHOULD cancel requests by aborting both directions of a stream.

 When the server cancels either direction of the request stream using HTTP_REQUEST_CANCELLED, it indicates that no application processing was